ninelabs/ninelabs.com/_posts/2014-12-17-strongboxwest-branding.md

   quote-person-photo: amy-hoover.jpg
   quote: I loved working with the whole team on our project.
 They&rsquo;re fun and listened to what I needed before coming back with a variety of cool directions to choose from.
 Top notch firm.
 ---
 Strongbox West is a modern coworking space designed to offer freelancers, start-ups, and creative types an alternative to working at home or alone.
-It provides a comfortable and professional place to work but also network and collaborate with like-minded people.
+It provides a comfortable and professional place to work heads down when you need to but also to network and collaborate with like-minded people.

 ## The Situation
 Atlanta&rsquo;s original coworking spot had outgrown their building.
 Moving from 9,000 sq. ft. to over 44,000 sq. ft. is a major upgrade, and Strongbox wanted to upgrade their identity along with their digs.
 So, they approached us to come up with a new logo.